zangassis/contact-manager-solid-chapter/README.md

    - Obtain your connection string.

 5. **Configure MongoDB Connection:**
-   - Open `appsettings.json` and replace the placeholder in `"MongoConnection"` with your MongoDB connection string.
+   - Open `appsettings.json` and replace the placeholder in `"ContactDbSettings"` with your MongoDB connection string.

 6. **Run the application:**
    ```bash